 If you need financial support during your elective, find out if you're eligible for sponsorship from one of the organisations or associations listed on our website.

 Ensure your passport is valid and you meet any visa requirements for your destination.
 As well as medical indemnity, it's important to have a travel insurance policy in place before you depart.

 - Reconfirm your arrangements with your elective organisation or hospital

 - Acquaint yourself with the necessary travel information relating to your elective location

 - Ensure you have the adequate visas, relevant travel documents and travel insurance

 - Confirm your indemnity arrangements via the My Membership section of the MDU website

 - Read our advice on how to stay healthy while on elective and what to do if you come across any problems.

 For more information on planning your elective, download our full guide and visit The Electives Network.

-This guidance was correct at publication 17/07/2016.
-It is intended as general guidance for members only.
+This page was correct at publication on 17/07/2016.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.